wavim/hilbert-sort/README.md

 ### Misc

 Generalization to higher dimensions is possible but much more complicated.
 I only implemented the $\mathbb{H\_2}$ and $\mathbb{H\_3}$ algorithms in JS (I know, I know, but, whatever).

+The algorithms could be used as an efficient estimate of the Travelling Salesman problem.